18F/eng-hiring/_pages/resume-review.md

 Your main goal as a resume reviewer is to be **quick** and **fair**.
 You should aim to spend 5-10 minutes per candidate, and this guide will help you figure out how to do that.

 Each position will come with a scoring rubric (the formal term for this is a "crediting plan").
-This is how we get fairness out of the process: this guide gives the specific experience and qualifications required for the job, and lets you review resumes against a consistent set of requirements.
+This is how we get fairness from the process: this guide gives the specific experience and qualifications required for the job, and lets you review resumes against a consistent set of requirements.

 Before you begin a review session, [remind yourself to watch out for unconscious bias]({{ site.baseurl }}/unconcious-bias/).
 Humans are not only biased, but we're almost never realize that we're being biased.
-However, when we realize and accept bias, and recognize it, we can be on the lookout for bias and it'll be less likely to unconsciously guide our decisions.
+However, when we recognize and accept bias we can be on the lookout and it'll be less likely to unconsciously guide our decisions.

 ## Crediting plans